Hypertagging attempts to simplify things.

 - There are no such things as "meta"tags: tags can organise themselve (eg page type tags, keyword tags, difficulty tags).

-- There is no strict hierarchical ordering of pages: similar to hyperlinking, hypertagging introduces a web of relationships between pages.
+- There is no strict hierarchical ordering of pages: similar to hyperlinking, hypertagging introduces a mesh of relationships between pages.

 Calling up a page then presents (three, or more) sections and allows for a new way to navigate the wiki: